lsst-dm/dmtn-234/index.rst

 Token authentication
 --------------------

-Users can create authentication tokens and manage them via a web UI provided by the Science Platform.
+Users can create authentication tokens and manage them (modify their names, scopes, and expiration, delete them, and see their history) via a web UI provided by the Science Platform.
 These authentication tokens are specific to that deployment of the Science Platform.
 Tokens are intended for non-browser access to the Science Platform, such as for API calls from programs, use in astronomy desktop applications, and so forth.

+Tokens have a public component (used as a unique identifier for the token in the UI) and a secret component.
+The full token including the secret component is shown only when the token is created and subsequently cannot be obtained again.

 The user chooses a name for the token when creating it.
 This name must be unique across all tokens the user has created and is intended as an aid for the user to keep track of where the token is being used.